MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-controller/network-controller-service-fabric.md

 ## Network Controller as a Service Fabric Application

 To achieve high availability and scalability, Network Controller relies on Service Fabric.
-Service Fabric provides a distributed systems platform to build scalable, reliable, and easily-managed applications.
+Service Fabric provides a distributed systems platform to build scalable, reliable, and easily managed applications.

 As a platform, Service Fabric provides functionality that is required for building a scalable distributed system.
 It provides service hosting on multiple operating system instances, synchronizing state information between instances, electing a leader, failure detection, load balancing, and more.